 To facilitate comparisons, the mass of the proton represents a unit of atomic mass (amu).

-Average lifetime of protons and neutrons
+The average lifetime of protons and neutrons

 According to Wikipedia, the average lifetime of a neutron outside of the atomic nucleus is approximately 15 minutes.